ssnell227/FCHI-production/src/pages/services/index.md

         Compliant, Detailed Analysis, Bacteria Analysis, etc.), with varying pricing.
 This test may take up to 10 days, which include taking a water sample and having it analyzed at a certified laboratory.
 Results are sent to you in the form of an electronic document.
-LINK TO SAMPLE REPORT HERE
       title: " "
       link:
         text: View Sample Report